ncatlab/nlab-content/pages/7/4/0/7/17047/content.md

 ## Idea

 _Inductive families_ generalize [[inductive types]].
 Instead of defining a single type inductively, one simultaneously defines a whole family of types.
-An alternative term is "Indexed inductive definition".
+An alternative term is "indexed inductive definition".

 A simple example of an inductive family is the type of vectors Vect n indexed by the dimension n.
 This is defined by two constructors: one for the empty vector of dimension 0, and another for the operation which constructs a vector of dimension n+1 by adding a component to a vector of dimension n.
 The family of finite types Fin n (indexed by n) can also be defined as an inductive family: the constructor 0 is in any Fin n, and there is a successor operation which constructs an element in Fin (n+1) from an element in Fin n.